-- The ones you often see on top of cameras are called speedlites, or informally, a flashgun.
+- The ones you often see on top of cameras are called speedlites, or informally, a flashgun or hot shoe flash.

-- Meanwhile, the large flashes you see in studios are called monolights.
+- Meanwhile, the large flashes you see in studios are called monolights or strobe lights.

 Although these devices look different, they’re all under the category of flash or strobe.

 In other words, you can’t call a monolight a Speedlite or vice versa.
-But you can call either a monolight or Speedlite a flash or a strobe.
+But you can call either a monolight or Speedlite a flash.